hardkiller2565123123/Proxey-dlls/README.md

 I use proxy DLLs because they are a way to add my own code to a program without breaking the original software.

-Of changing the main program a proxy DLL acts like a bridge between the program and the original library.
+with changing the main program a proxy DLL acts like a bridge between the program and the original library.
 This lets me start my code do some custom setup and then let the original DLL take over.

 Over time I have found that this way is: